betaglot/plantabeta/docs/reference/Via/ViaMetron/ViaKuboi.md

 ## Low <via>Via</via> Risk

-- MultipleViaSurfaces, there is a risk that you’ll choose the wrong ViaSurface.
+- MultipleContacts, there is a risk that you’ll choose the wrong Contact.
 - Clearly defined Via, where every hold can easily be seen.
 - Leave enough space on hold for Match or Swap.

 ## High <via>Via</via> Risk

 - Small <via>Via</via> Surface Size
-- HiddenViaSurface
+- HiddenContact
-    - Blind <via>ViaSurface</via>
+    - Blind <via>Contact</via>
     - Blindfolding can a ForcedBeta.
 Vision is a NeuroFactor which can be removed.
     - Blind Landing
 - A <via>Via</via> with dead ends.